DrFalke/DrFalke/README.md

 - 👋 Hi, I’m @DrFalke
-- 👀 I’m interested in coding in pyhton
+- 👀 I’m interested in coding in python
 - 🌱 I’m currently learning the basics of coding in a team
 - ⚡ Fun fact: Student of the HTL Anichstraße